MicrosoftDocs/nav-content/dynamics-nav-app/ui-mandatory-fields.md

 ---
-title: Fields Required to Complete Processes | Microsoft Docs
+title: Fields Required to Complete Processes
 description: Learn about fields marked with a red asterisk, which indicates that they are required and must be filled in to complete a processes.
 services: project-madeira
 documentationcenter: ''